Gaza Strip under Hamas: Current budget

-Most of the Gaza Strip administration funding comes from outside as an aid, with large portion delivered by UN organizations directly to education and food supply.
+Most of the Gaza Strip administration funding comes from outside as aid, with a large portion delivered by UN organizations directly to education and food supply.
 Most of the Gaza GDP of $700 million comes as foreign humanitarian and direct economic support.
 Of those funds, the major part is supported by the U.S. and the European Union.
 Portions of the direct economic support have been provided by the Arab League, though it largely has not provided funds according to schedule.
 Among other alleged sources of Gaza administration budget is Iran.

 A diplomatic source told Reuters that Iran had funded Hamas in the past with up to $300 million per year, but the flow of money had not been regular in 2011.
 "Payment has been in suspension since August", said the source.
 The government of President Bashar al-Assad in Syria had been a stalwart ally and a conduit for Iranian money.
 But due to sectarian considerations following the revolt in Syria, Hamas decided to shut its political bureau in Damascus.
 Hamas' break with Syria has meant a sharp cut in the financing it received from Iran.
 In response, Hamas has raised taxes and fees considerably.
 Setting up its own lavish civil administration in Gaza that issues papers, licenses, insurance and numerous other permissions — and always for a tax or a fee.

 In January 2012, some diplomatic sources have said that Turkey promised to provide Haniyeh's Gaza Strip administration with $300 million to support its annual budget.

 In April 2012, the Hamas government in Gaza approved its budget for 2012, which was up 25% year-on-year over 2011 budget, indicating that donors, including Iran, benefactors in the Islamic world and Palestinian expatriates, are still heavily funding the movement.
 Chief of Gaza's parliament's budget committee Jamal Nassar said the 2012 budget is $769 million, compared to $630 million in 2011.

-According to OpEd columnist Thomas Friedman of The New York Times, Gaza has been woefully mismanaged by Hamas: Gaza is pumping all its drinking water from its coastal aquifer at triple its renewable rate of rechargeand, as a result, saltwater is seeping in.
+According to OpEd columnist Thomas Friedman of The New York Times, Gaza has been woefully mismanaged by Hamas: Gaza is pumping all its drinking water from its coastal aquifer at triple its renewable rate of recharge and, as a result, saltwater is seeping in.
 In 2013, the United Nations said that there would be no potable water left in Gaza's main aquifer by 2016.
 Gaza has no big desalination plant and lacks the electricity to run it anyway.